-Fifteen community groups and service providers are based at the Box Hill Town Hall’s Community Hub.
+Fifteen Community groups and service providers are based at the Box Hill Town Hall’s Community Hub.

 Located on lower floor.
 Phone: 9285 4801.

-The Box Hill Community Information Centre and Citizen’s Advice Bureau has been operating in Box Hill for several decades.
+The Box Hill Community Information and Support Centre has been operating in Box Hill for several decades.
 Entirely staffed by volunteers, the bureau provides free confidential information and referral services to the community for all ages and backgrounds.
 Community members can access information and assistance on family and personal matters, social and welfare services, health services, housing and accommodation, consumer affairs, political and civic matters, financial matters, voluntary work and general information.
 The federal government provides funding for emergency relief services (food vouchers, payment of utility bills, prescriptions).
 Specialised tax advisors are available during tax time and legal advisors can be arranged by appointment.

 Box Hill Historical Society Inc.